ogrovlen/tpchcomp/scripts/README.md

 This directory constains different scripts to generate databases, run tests, and collect results.
 For MySQL/MariaDB dbdeployer is used to administer the databases and run client programs.
 For PostgreSQL this is done manually.

-Description of scripts used to create and load databases:
+Scripts used to create and load databases:

   * dbt3-dbdeployer - Use dbdeployer for MySQL/MariaDB to create database and tables, load tables, and create histograms
   * dbdeployer-load-tables - Load tables, create indexes, run ANALYZE